The Fastest Military Jets in History

 - Max Flight Distance: 2,175 miles with internal fuel

 Lockheed-Martin’s F-104 Starfighter came during an era where faster was better.
-When every jet fighter coming off the assembly line was eyeballed for both air-to-air interception as well as strategic nuclear payload delivery, there had to be some sacrifices made.
+When every jet fighter coming off the assembly line was eyeballed for both air-to-air interception as well as strategic nuclear payload delivery, there had to be some sacrifices.
 In terms of speed, the F-104 Starfighter could not be beat when it first took to the skies in 1956.
 By 1958, it was scorching previous speed records with a blistering and sustained Mach 2+ speed of 1,404 mph.

 - Top Speed: 1,328 mph